 On this topic, you may be interested in my article on how to select the best learning method and avoid scams.

-When you are a total beginner, some translation is going to occur but try as much as possible to avoid it.
+When you are a total beginner, some translation is going to occur.
+As you advance in your French studies, try as much as possible to avoid translating.

-Translating adds a huge step in the process of speaking (“Idea –> English –> French” versus just “idea –>French”).
+Translating adds a huge step in the process of speaking:

-It makes your brain waste time and energy and will fool you into making a mistake when the literal translation doesn’t work.
+It makes your brain waste 30% more time and energy and will fool you into making a mistake when the literal translation doesn’t work – which is unfortunately often the case in French!

 So if you don’t translate, what should you do?